base-org/web/apps/base-docs/docs/building-with-base/guides/deploy-with-foundry.md

 # Deploying a Smart Contract using Foundry

-In this article, we'll give you an overview of [Foundry](https://book.getfoundry.sh/), and show you how to deploy a contract to **Base Goerli** testnet.
+This article will provide an overview of the [Foundry](https://book.getfoundry.sh/) development toolchain, and show you how to deploy a contract to **Base Goerli** testnet.

-Foundry is another developer toolkit, similar to Hardhat, that provides a simple way to deploy, test, and debug smart contracts.
+Foundry is a powerful suite of tools to develop, test, and debug your smart contracts.
 It is comprised of several individual tools:
-- `forge`: XYZ
+- `forge`: the main workhorse of Foundry — for developing, testing, building, and deploying contracts
-- `cast`: XYZ
+- `cast`: a command-line tool for performing Ethereum RPC calls (e.g. interacting with contracts, sending transactions, and getting onchain data)
-- `anvil`: XYZ
+- `anvil`: a local testnet node, for testing contract behavior from a frontend or interacting over RPC
-- `chisel`: XYZ
+- `chisel`: an advanced Solidity [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop), for trying out Solidity snippets on a local or forked network

-Some benefits that Foundry provides are a faster test/[REPL] feedback loop and less context switching — as we'll be writing our contracts, And our tests and deployment scripts all in Solidity!
+Foundry offers extremely fast feedback loops (due to the under-the-hood Rust implementation) and less context switching — because we'll be writing our contracts, tests, and deployment scripts **All** in Solidity!

 :::info